KCFindstr/lIIl/README.md

 ##### Why?

 It is difficult to name variables, especially when it comes from a very complicated function that has many predicates and conditions.
 You don't want to name a variable `waxedLightlyWeatheredCutCopperStairs` since it easily takes up the entire line and turns your code into a mess.
 Therefore, we provide `that` so that you don't need to name variables if you don't want to.
 Just refer to it as `that` and it may or may not work.
 At least you're happy because you saved a lot of time and trouble.

+### Learn more about lIIl

+Please read the code examples in `examples/` and `tests/`.
+If you have any questions, please open an issue and we will be happy to answer.

+## Use lIIl in production

+Is your boss really that mean to you?

 ## Contributing